cindyway/COME/README.md

 # COME

-This source code repository aims to reproduce the approach introduced in the paper titled "COME: contrastive mapping learning for spatial reconstruction of scRNA-seq data."
+This source code repository aims to reproduce the approach introduced in the paper "COME: contrastive mapping learning for spatial reconstruction of scRNA-seq data."

 ## Table of Contents